mykalbayouk/FlutterRandomFun/README.md

 ## Reason Behind This Project

 I created this project to demonstrate the use of the above-mentioned widgets in a simple and fun way.
 This project is also a part of my Flutter learning journey.
-I discovered that the best way to learn something is to teach it to someone else.
+I discovered that the best way to learn something is by doing.
 So, I decided to create this project and share it with the community.

 ## How to Run
 Use Command: